 The visual presentation of two major motivation types by experts from Interaction Design Foundation

 Building motivation with design

-Knowledge on the mechanisms of motivation can become the great help for UI/UX designers and information architects.
+Knowledge of the mechanisms of motivation can become a great help for UI/UX designers and information architects.
 The advantage of providing appropriate motives for the target audience can be applied at the levels of:

 – thinking over the clear application or website structure and organization of triggers and informational blocks supported with rigorous user research